Atomox/ExampleCode/Notes/ionic.readme.md

 ## IOS Errors:

-Error Code 65: Device is not registered to yor develper account.
+Error Code 65: Device is not registered to your developer account.